brianfrankcooper/YCSB/README.md

     bin/ycsb run basic -P workloads/workloada
     ```

    Running the `ycsb` command without any argument will print the usage.
+   Inorder to use the multiGet feature where a set of 'gets' can be batched and sent to the server in one
+   RPC call, use the 'multiGets' property.
+Note that the multiGets works with only reads/gets and not with
+   scans.

+    ```sh
+    bin/ycsb run basic -P workloads/workloade -p multiGets=50
+    ```

   See https://github.com/brianfrankcooper/YCSB/wiki/Running-a-Workload
   for a detailed documentation on how to run a workload.